Do you know that you can make over $10,000 per month from freelance writing?

 Then you have to build a writing portfolio.

 It’s important for you to have a portfolio of your work to get a writing job.
 This reminds me of a good old meme:

 Joking aside, here’s what you need to know:

 Sending sample files of your work in a word document ain’t gonna cut it.

 Every entry-level freelance writer can create a lousy list of poorly written samples.

-On top it, no one has the time to check those samples and see if they’re truly written by you.
+On top of it, no one has the time to check those samples and see if they’re truly written by you.
 Instead, your pitch will be directly rejected.

 So, building your own portfolio is the path you should choose if you want to portray yourself as a professional writer.

 And this begins with building your own website or blog.

 ALL the freelance writing work I did was because of my blog.
 Each one of them.